LucasSaturn/spriteHover.lua/README.md

 # spriteHover.lua
 Simple library for testing mouse over in Love2D.
+It takes into account, the sprite and it's alpha channel.
 Simply set the sprite information as parameters (detailed in the README file), and it will return a true or false value.

 ### USAGE